rjgarciam/CMJaizkibel/readme.md

-#CMJaizkibelApp
+#CMGoimendiApp

-Web app for meals management at Colegio Mayor Jaizkibel
+Web app for meals management at Colegio Mayor Goimendi

 Based on CMAyeteApp